 - Place 1 cup pecans in a mini food processor (we like to use the smallest, “mini” container in our Ninja processor set).
-Process, scraping sides occasionally, until the butter is the consistency of natural peanut butter.
-You should end up with approximately 1/2 cup of pecan butter.
+Process, scraping the sides occasionally, until the pecans have reached a consistency similar to natural peanut butter.
+You should end up with approximately 1/2 cup of "pecan butter."

 - Place pecan butter in a medium bowl and add oats, flax, honey, brown sugar, vanilla, and salt.
 Stir to combine.

 - Add chocolate chips and coconut (if using).
 Stir again, just until chips and coconut are evenly distributed.